 Don’t we just love it when demi-gods and heroes decide to throw hands with a god?
 Most of the times it has happened it’s interesting…and extremely chaotic.

 It all begins when King Admetus of Pherae marries the fair daughter of King Pelias, a princess named Alcestis.
 Unfortunately for Alcestis, her new husband forgot to make a sacrifice to Artemis following their nuptials.
-So, the snakes Admetus found coiled in his wedding bed were taken as a warning of an early death from his negligence.
+So, the snakes Admetus found coiled in his wedding bed were taken as a warning of early death from his negligence.

 Apollo – wingman of the millenia and Admetus’ former tenant – got the Fates drunk enough to promise that, if someone else volunteered to die in Admetus’ stead, they’d allow it.
 When his death drew close, no one was willing to die for him except his young wife.

-Admetus was despondent, but luckily for him, he had Heracles: the man that puts the glad in gladiator.
+Admetus was despondent, but luckily for him, he had Heracles: the man that puts the glad in gladiators.
 Since Admetus was a host worthy of a 5-star review on Yelp, Heracles agreed to wrestle death to save his wife’s soul.

-This variation of the myth was popularized by Eurpides in his famous Greek tragedy, Alcestis.
+This variation of the myth was popularized by Euripides in his famous Greek tragedy, Alcestis.
 However, there is a second, plausibly older version.
 The story is intact until it comes down to how Alcestis returns from the dead.

 When it comes down to it, Alcestis’ life does not rely on the mortal Heracles, but rather the mercy of the goddess Persephone.
 As the legend goes, Persephone was so moved by Alcestis’ sacrifice that she ordered Thanatos to return her soul to her body.

-What was Thanatos’ Relationship with Other Gods?
+What Was Thanatos’ Relationship with Other Gods?

 Since interaction between Thanatos and other deities is scarce, his relationship with each is up to interpretation.
-He likely kept them at an arm’s length, save for his twin, parents, and a select number of his other siblings.
+He likely kept them at arm’s length, save for his twin, parents, and a select number of his other siblings.
 This would include the Moirai, or the Fates, as he relied on their control over man’s destiny to know when he should intervene with his…services.

 As an Underworld resident and directly handling the death of mortals, it is likely that Thanatos interacted largely with Hades and other members of his retinue.
 The Judges of the Dead, Charon, and the many water gods that inhabited the rivers of the Underworld would all be familiar to Thanatos.
 Furthermore, Thanatos likely had extensive interaction with Hermes, who acted as a psychopomp leading the souls of the dead to the Underworld.

-Who is Thanatos in Love with?
+Who is Thanatos in Love With?

 Being the god of death is demanding and depressing.
-As is the tendency for chthonic gods and Underworld denizens, duty came before romance.
+As is the tendency for Chthonic gods and Underworld denizens, duty came before romance.
 Most do not have established affairs let alone marriages.
 In the rarity that they did settle down, they were strictly monogamous.